RocketCommunicationsInc/astro-uxds/_content/components/log.md

 ::: compliance

-- 5.9.1.
-Custom Log implementations shall perform all of the scrolling<!--link to scrolling--> and filtering interactions<!--link to filtering--> described.
+- X.X.X Custom Log implementations shall perform all of the scrolling<!--link to scrolling--> and filtering interactions<!--link to filtering--> described.

 :::